 For us, Bangkok has always felt somewhat like a second home.
 It’s a place we know very well and have returned to six times during our travels.
 Every time we land there a wave of nostalgia comes over us as we remember backpacking Thailand in 2008, which was the start of our travelling lifestyle.
 We arrived in Bangkok from Vancouver as naive 24 year olds ready to take on the world! (or at least, Southern Asia)

 When we returned recently, we were no longer young, wide-eyed budget backpackers.
-This time around we were older, wiser travel veterans!
+This time around we were older, wiser travel veterans.
 Our feelings towards Bangkok were the same, however.
 We were still in awe of the street life and reveled in the craziness surrounding us.
 We soaked up the smells (some better than others), and explored new neighbourhoods that we hadn’t had a chance to in the past.

-But, our main reason for returning to Bangkok, was to catch up on some health & wellness, purchase some much-needed products, visit with old friends, and of course, eat delectable Thai food.
+There are so many sights to see and things to do in Bangkok, but our main reason for returning to Bangkok, was to catch up on some health & wellness, purchase some much-needed products, visit with old friends, and of course, eat delectable Thai food.